Electron100/butane/README.md

 * Write entirely or nearly entirely the same code regardless of database backend

 ## Limitations
-* Propane, and its migration system especially, expects to own the database.
+* Butane, and its migration system especially, expects to own the database.
 It can be used with an existing database accessed also by other consumers, but it is not a design goal and there is no facility to infer butane models from an existing database schema.
 * API ergonomics are prioritized above performance.
-This does not mean Propane is slow, but that when given a choice between a simple, straightforward API and ekeing out the smallest possible overhead, the API will win.
+This does not mean Butane is slow, but that when given a choice between a simple, straightforward API and ekeing out the smallest possible overhead, the API will win.